 Traditionally, Spanish governments have been formed either by a socialist or a centre-right parliamentary majority.
 When the socialists or the centre-right party did not get an absolute majority, they tended to get support from centre-right regional/nationalist parties in Catalonia and the Basque Country instead of looking for national allies.
 The traditional differences in energy policy are consistent with the government-centred/market logic divide, with the socialists pushing for more public intervention while the centre-right advocated for privatisation and liberalisation.
 However, after the financial crisis, a new political party (Podemos) emerged representing the populist left.
 The results of the 2015 elections were so fragmented that elections were repeated in 2016.
 The centre-right obtained a relative majority in Parliament, but was expelled from the government in 2018 by an ensemble of opposition parties forged among the left and nationalist parties.
+The socialist party got the government with only 22.6% of the votes.
 More recently, the Andalucía regional elections saw the rise of the populist right represented by VOX.
 This has changed the Spanish political system from bipolarity to fragmentation.
-Furthermore, the Catalan crisis has made it more difficult for separatist parties to support any national party, making parliamentary alliances more and more complex, with several parties involved in the bargaining process.
-General elections were held in April 2019, and sitting Prime Minister Sanchez was called by the King to form a government, but so far (August 2019), no new government coalition has been formed and the prospects are uncertain.
+Furthermore, the Catalan crisis has made it more difficult for separatist parties to support any national party.
+So, parliamentary alliances are becoming more and more complex, with several parties involved in the bargaining process.

-Table 3: Parties currently (April 2019) represented in the Spanish national parliament.
+Table 3: Parties currently (January 2019) represented in the Spanish national parliament.